Straight from the Graveyard - Part 2

 Ginny started to sweat.
 Veritaserum?
 They wouldn't.
 Would they?
 Her breathing became strained.
 She started to shake.

-She didn't have a defense against veritaserum.
+She didn't have a defence against veritaserum.
 If they gave that to her and asked the right questions, she'd squeal all of Harry's secrets.
 Her mind flooded with images of Harry in Azkaban, all skin and bones, wearing rags, eyes dead to the world.
 Her chest tightened.

 Tears of frustration and desperation welled up in her eyes.
 She looked down at the ring on her pinky.
 The hand it was attached to was trembling.

 She should have alerted Harry already.
-She should have alerted him the moment she realized they knew about the broomstick.
+She should have alerted him the moment she realised they knew about the broomstick.
 She should have alerted him the moment they started to pump her for foreign magic.
 But she hadn't — so desperate she'd been to prove she could handle it herself.

 And now it was so time-critical she didn't know if Harry could even get here in time.

 She focused her magic into her right pinky and pulsed it into her ring.
 Long long short, short short short, long long long, short short short.